Describe The Green Light In The Great Gatsby

 Academic Research and Analysis

 Additionally, scholars have explored the historical and social contexts that shaped Fitzgerald's portrayal of the green light.
-They have examined the influence of the Roaring Twenties, the rise of consumer culture, and the changing role of women in American society on the novel's themes and symbols.
+Practically speaking, they have examined the influence of the Roaring Twenties, the rise of consumer culture, and the changing role of women in American society on the novel's themes and symbols.
 This ongoing research ensures that the green light will remain a topic of discussion and debate for generations to come.

 The Green Light in Contemporary Art